apache/druid/docs/tutorials/index.md

 * Java 8, Update 92 or later (8u92+)

 > Druid officially supports Java 8 only.
 Support for later major versions of Java is currently in experimental status.

->
-> You can set the location of the Java installation Druid uses with the environment variables `DRUID_JAVA_HOME` or `JAVA_HOME`.
-For more information, run the verify-java script.
+> You can set the location of the Java installation for Druid to use with the environment variables `JAVA_HOME` or `DRUID_JAVA_HOME`, if you have more than one Java instace on your machine.
+For more information about Java requirements, run the verify-java script.

 ## Step 1.
-Getting started
+Install Druid

 After confirming the [requirements](#requirements), follow these steps: